yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-It uses the main mandelbrot function for each complex \\(c\\).
+It uses the main Mandelbrot function for each complex \\(c\\).
-The mandelbrot set is the set of complex number c such that the following sequence does not escape to infinity.
+The Mandelbrot set is the set of complex number c such that the following sequence does not escape to infinity.

 Let us define \\(f_c: \mathbb{C} \to \mathbb{C}\\)